vishalaidev/sensor-fusion-sentics/README.md

 # sensor-fusion-sentics

 ## Sensor Fusion Explanation
+This project fuses data from two different sensors: camera data (JSON) and IMU data (CSV).
+The algorithm synchronizes data by timestamps, clusters objects by proximity, smooths heading angles using a Kalman filter, and outputs the fused results to a CSV file.
 ### What Does This Code Do?
 The code fuses data from two different sensors: